ChristianBarradas/itesm-mlops-project_ExtraContainer/README.md

  ```

-#Run the following command to create the Docker Compose images
+Run the following command to create the Docker Compose images

  ```bash
 docker-compose -f docker-compose.yml up --build
 ```

 As a result, the following image will be displayed:
+(docs/imgs/dockercompose.png)

+Checking endpoints for app
+Access http://127.0.0.1:3000/, and you will see a message like this "front-end is all ready to go!"

+(docs/imgs/front1.png)
+(docs/imgs/front2.png)

+A file called main.log will be created automatically inside the container.
+We will inspect it below.
+Access http://127.0.0.1:8000/docs, the browser will display something like this: